deanbot/dark-sky-api/README.md

 ```

 Specific time request:

 ```javascript
 DarkSkyApi.loadTime('2000-04-06T12:20:05')
   .then(result => console.log(result));
 ```

-### What about geo location?
+## What about geo location?
-By default dark-sky-api will use [Geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) to grab the current browser location automatically.
+By default dark-sky-api will use [Geolocation.getCurrentPosition](https://developer.mozilla.org/en-US/docs/Web/api/Geolocation/getCurrentPosition) to grab the current browser location automatically.

-To manually set geolocation position pass along a position object:
+To manually set geolocation position pass along a position object. __This is mandatory when running dark-sky-api server-side!__

 ```javascript
 const position = {